 - The vet may also undo the twisting during surgery, but this decision varies from one case to another.
 Intravenous fluids are also introduced during this phase.

 - Once the dog is in a stable condition, surgery may be done to undo the damage to the internal organs.
 The vet may take out dying tissues from the stomach wall due to oxygen deprivation.
-He may also set the stomach to the dog’s body wall to keep it from twisting once more.
+He may also set the dog’s stomach to the body wall to keep it from twisting once more.

-How to prevent bloat in dogs
+How to Prevent Bloat in Dogs

 - Do not feed your dog straight after exercise; wait for one hour before feeding.